-Join David Rivers for an in-depth discussion in this video Organizing Outlook email, part of Weekly Office Workshop.
+Join David Rivers for an in-depth discussion in this video Organizing Outlook email, part of Office Workshop.

 In this week's Office Workshop, we're going to focus on getting and keeping your email organized in Outlook.
 I'm using Outlook 2013, but these techniques can be applied to previous versions of Outlook as well.
 And they're designed to help you work more efficiently, save you time, and maybe even preserve your sanity when dealing with all those email messages we get on a daily basis.
 The first technique is to organize your inbox with folders and subfolders.
 Just as you would organize files in a physical filing cabinet.

 Think about creating folders for specific projects, events, clients and anything else you can think of.
 Well, one way to create new folders under our inbox is to click Inbox, then go to the Folder tab on the ribbon, then click New Folder.
 That opens up this dialogue box, where we can type in the name of the new folder.
 Let's call this Storage.
 When you press Enter or click OK, notice a new subfolder appears under Inbox, and we can now collapse Inbox, or expand it to see the subfolders.

 My favorite way to create new folders or subfolders is to right-click.
 In this case, Inbox, and choose New Folder from the pop-up menu.
 It's a little bit faster, and we can do the editing right here under Inbox.
 So let's type in Microsoft for example.
 Maybe you get a lot of emails from Microsoft, and you want them all stored in the same place.
 Press Return, it's locked in.
 We now have two subfolders.
 Maybe though, Microsoft belongs under Storage.
 When we right-click Storage and choose New Folder.
 We can create new subfolders under our subfolder called child folders.